Focus on the Overhead Fixture

 The lumen output is essentially how bright the fixture is so make sure you choose a high enough lumen for the provided space.
 Depending on the size of your garage, stick with a lumen output range of about 1000-3000 lumens.
 If the space is larger, you will need a higher lumen output.

 Choose a Cooler Color Temperature

-Choose a cooler color temperature.
 Color temperature is the tone of the light in terms of yellow (warm) or white (cool).
 Since this is an area where visibility is important, you should stick with a cooler temperature over a warmer one.
-Try to aim for a range of 3000K to 3500K for the best results.
+Try to aim for a range of 4000K to 5000K for the best results.

-Choose the right type.
 For the overhead fixture, you should choose an option that is recessed into the ceiling if possible, such as troffer fixtures with tube lamps.
-This ensures the fixture will be safe from damages and you will keep the overhead space clearer.
+In addition to keeping the overhead space clear, it also helps keep the fixture safe from damage.
 If you must go with a type other than recessed troffer due to the construction of the garage, opt for a garage door opening with attached light fixture since it will usually be made out of extra durable polycarbonate.

 Task and Accent Lighting

-While general lighting is crucial, task and accent lighting work with it to create a better illumination plan with layered effects.
-Here are a few ways to incorporate this type of lighting.
+While general lighting is crucial to bring your interior garage lighting ideas to life, task and accent lighting work with it to create a better illumination plan with layered effects.
+Here are three ways to incorporate this type of lighting:

-Use under cabinet strip lighting.
-When trying to light under cabinets, strip lights are a great addition.
-They add to the general lighting of the space while also giving you more focused task lighting for works paces in the garage.
+When trying to light underneath cabinets, strip lights are a great addition.
+They add to the general lighting of the space while also giving you more focused task lighting for workspaces in the garage.

 Recessed Can Lights